lizs17/GIP_Cardiac_MRI/README.md

 We adopted a 3-stage pretraining strategy for the GIP generator.

 * First-stage: we add an additional convolution layer at the end of "G", which directly transforms the feature frames to image frames (by reducing the channel numbers to 2).
-Therefore, the "G" part of the generator with the additional convolution layer can be trained by fitting the undersampled k-space data.
+This additional convolution layer is only used for this pretraining stage.
+The "G" part of the generator with the additional convolution layer are trained by fitting the undersampled k-space data.
 The aim of this step is to find a good initialization for "G".
 * Second-stage: the weights of "G" is kept fixed.
 The fixed "G" is used jointly with "C" to output the reconstructed images, and then fitting the undersampled k-space data.
 Because the weights of "G" is fixed, the purpose of this step is to find a good initialization for "C".
 * Third-stage: "G" and "C" are used in combination, and the weights of both parts are learnable.
 Still, fine-tuning is performed by fitting the undersampled k-space data.
 A detail of this stage is that the graph structure is learnable at the beginning of this stage, but will be fixed after a given iteration number.
 This graph-structure is also utilized for the following ADMM algorithm.